Travelers arrive in US to hugs and tears after ban is lifted

 "It's been a really tough week to figure out what will happen to us," said Azabadi, who has lived in the U.S. for 11 years and is now a U.S. citizen.

-The couple are hoping to keep their wedding date of May 12.
+The couple is hoping to keep their wedding date of May 12.

 "Seeing the support from the lawyers and different people trying to help, it was really nice," she said.
 "We want to be the best and do the best for the people and for this country.
 We would love to have the opportunity."